nataliakiselev/Wanderlust/README.md

 The app allows you to find recommended venues and current weather for a chosen city using the city search function.
 The nav link in the header bar will take you to the newsfeed page fetching the lastest news.

+The news api used here is now only free in development mode, accessible form localhost.
+To see the whole project this needs to be run locally.

 ## todo: